henrywu2019/onnxruntime/tutorial/paper/paper.md

 ## Abstract

-Convolution is one of the most computationally intensive operations that must be performed for machine-learning model inference.
-One traditional approach to compute convolutions is known as the Im2Col + BLAS method, which incurs extra memory overhead.
-Another approach is to reorder the input and then do direction convolution with another reordering as a postprocessing.
-This approach requires runtime input and output data reordering, so increases peak memory usage and introduces extra complexities into the neural network.
-This paper demonstrates a new direct convolution method without runtime packing and reordering with optimal register allocation strategy which dramatically reduces memory and latency for inference on consumer grade CPUs.
+Convolution is one of the most computationally intensive operations that must be performed for deep-learning model inference.
+One traditional approach to compute convolutions is known as the `Im2Col + BLAS` method, which incurs extra memory overhead.
+Another approach, known as `direct convolution`, requires to reorder the input and then do vectorized multiply-add operation followed by another reordering as a postprocessing step.
+This approach needs runtime input and output data reordering, so increases peak memory usage and introduces extra complexities into the neural network.
+This paper demonstrates new direct convolution methods without runtime packing and reordering in various conditions.
+When fused-multiply-add(FMA) is not available, this paper propose a generic efficient algorithm to do convolution for all cases we tested, where we get much better results than SOTA.
+When FMA instruction set is available, this paper propose a new algoritm which dramatically reduces memory and latency.
+In our experiments, the memory is reduced by 50% and latency is better or on par with SOTA in some production use cases.

 ## Introduction